QinghangHong1/cs184-woohoo/README.md

+Dec 17:
+    fix bug in quiz fragment so that player can choose answer and get correct feedback --HY

 Dec 15:
     Fix the bug that quiz activity transition may happen multiple times, add color and font in the quiz and settlement fragments --HY